 EVA Research Project Menu

 Specialized physician-scientists at University Hospitals Rainbow Babies & Children’s Hospital are changing the current research landscape on enlarged vestibular aqueduct syndrome (EVA) by charting a new pathway for clinical research discovery.
-By collecting individual, detailed patient data and compiling a research patient registry (in development), our researchers seek to better understand EVA, its different forms of expression, prognosis of possible progression of hearing loss, and risk factors for deterioration of hearing.
+By collecting individual, detailed patient data and compiling a research patient registry, our researchers seek to better understand EVA, its different forms of expression, prognosis of possible progression of hearing loss, and risk factors for deterioration of hearing.
 Additionally, we hope to propose evidence-based protocols for physicians, patients and families to improve EVA classification, management and treatment.

 Hearing loss usually brings a patient to a physician for diagnosis and treatment.
 Although early diagnosis and treatment is important with EVA, vestibular symptoms are difficult to identify in the very young.
 Detected with a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan, EVA is the most common inner ear malformation associated with sensorineural hearing loss.
 As yet, doctors do not completely understand if genetic and/or environmental conditions cause EVA.
 Research on the genetic basis of the hearing loss associated with EVA is ongoing at other institutions.